Neal Kedzie: Political career

 In 1987, Kedzie first entered public office when he was elected to the town board of supervisors of La Grange, Wisconsin.
 He was chosen as chairman of the board the next year, and remained in that role until he left the board in 1998.
 During these years, he was also a member of the Lauderdale-La Grange Volunteer Fire Department.

 In 1996, incumbent state representative Charles Coleman announced he would not run for re-election.
 Kedzie chose to enter the race for the Republican Party nomination to succeed Coleman in the Wisconsin State Assembly.
 He faced two opponents in the primary, Herbert Erickson, then the village president of Williams Bay, Wisconsin, and Wayne K. Weiser, an ambassador of the Delavan Chamber of Commerce.
 Kedzie ran on his experience in local government and his business career, winning the primary with 47% of the vote.
 He easily prevailed in the general election in the heavily Republican district.
 He went on to win re-election twice, in 1998 and 2000.

 Shortly after his inauguration in the Assembly, Kedzie joined the Wisconsin Civil Air Patrol with the Wisconsin Legislative Squadron made up of pilot hobbyists in the Wisconsin Legislature.
 By 2002, he held the rank of major in the organization.

 In 2002, Wisconsin's legislature was redistricted by court order after they failed to pass redistricting legislation.
 Under the new map, Joanne Huelsman, the incumbent senator in Wisconsin's 11th Senate district, was drawn out of that district, creating a vacancy.
 Kedzie was also negatively impacted by redistricting in his Assembly district, drawn into a new district with another Republican incumbent.
 As a result of the issues, Huelsman chose to retire, and Kedzie ran for her state senate seat rather than facing a primary against another incumbent state representative.
 Kedzie still faced another competitive Republican primary against former Delafield mayor Jim Behrend and newcomer Jack Riley.
 Kedzie, however, had a significant advantage in campaign funds and name recognition, and went on to win 57% of the primary vote.
 In the heavily Republican district, Kedzie faced another easy general election, taking 69% of the vote.
 He would go on to win two more terms in that district, in 2006 and 2010.

-On May 6, 2014, Kedzie announced that he would not run for reelection; however, on June 16, 2014 he announced that he was resigning effective immediately rather than serving out his term, to accept new employment.
+On May 6, 2014, Kedzie announced that he would not run for reelection; subsequently, on June 16, 2014, he announced that he was resigning effective immediately rather than serving out his term, to accept new employment.
 On July 1, 2014, he became the president of the Wisconsin Motor Carriers Association.